openxc/openxc-message-format/README.md

     the response.
 The 'payload' field will be omitted in responses with a 'value'.

+**multiple_response** - (optional, false by default) if true, request will stay active for a full 100ms, even after receiving a diagnostic response message.
+  This is useful for requests to the functional broadcast arbitration ID (`0x7df`) when you need to get responses from multiple modules.
+It's possible to set this to `true` for non-broadcast requests, but in practice you won't see any additional responses after the first and it will just take up memory in the VI for longer.

 **factor** - (optional, 1.0 by default) if `parse_payload` is true, the value in
     the payload will be multiplied by this factor before returning.
 The `factor` is applied before the `offset`.